-Instruction for the 2020 fall semester will consist of face-to-face, online, and hybrid courses.
-This will provide meaningful face-to-face interactions between faculty and students while meeting social distancing protocols and/or effective online instruction as necessary.
+As with the past fall semester, instruction for the 2021 spring semester will consist of face-to-face, online, and hybrid courses.
+Instructional flexibility will provide for meaningful face-to-face interactions between faculty and students, where appropriate, while meeting social distancing protocols and/or effective online instruction as necessary.

 As the COVID-19 situation evolves, we may be required to move exclusively to online teaching, or another multimodal instructional strategy, for all courses.
 In the event of a rebound in local infections, remote options will be planned for and available to support continued physical distancing and to support vulnerable students and staff, students in quarantine or isolation, and students and staff who cannot physically return to campus.

 A 3-hour Monday, Wednesday, Friday class may occur in one face-to-face meeting and two asynchronous or synchronous (online) meetings per week.

 Face-to-face meetings will be limited in size to adhere to social distancing practices.
 A class of 30, for example, that meets in a classroom seating 15, under social distancing practices, may have 2 groups meeting face-to-face on alternate days.

 Maintaining these face-to-face meetings while adhering to social distancing standards will provide students with the support needed and will allow for meaningful interactions between faculty and students.